Carranco-Codes/Git-Basics/README.md

 These are 7 commands that will help you understand future videos as we navigate through the command line.

+# Objectives:
+- [ ] Understand what a Terminal Application is
+- [ ] Learn 7 new commands

 # Terms:

 ### Terminal